How to avoid burnout

-While the restrictions will end, I predict that the impact of COVID burnout is going to continue for much longer than the pandemic itself.
+While the restrictions will end, I the impact of COVID is going to continue for much longer than the pandemic itself.
 And firms need to support their people to get over COVID burnout.

 Collaborative Overload

-What surprised me is that productivity has not declined over the pandemic.
-The reasons are clear – most people are working longer.
+What surprised me is that productivity did not declined during the pandemic.
+The reasons are clear – most people were working longer.
 A study of 3 million workers showed that they averaged nearly an hour more a day than when they went to work at an office.

 Work-life boundaries are now so blurry the working day is starting earlier and finishing later.
-What was commuting time has become working time.
-There’s no reason to stop work at the end of the day to go to football practice or an after-work apéro.
+What was commuting time became working time.
+There was no reason to stop work at the end of the day to go to football practice or an after-work apéro.
 So many people are finding it hard to switch off and relax, leading to exhaustion.

 Digital Overload

-Add together collaborative overload and digital overload with the stress of pandemic, and some groups are barely surviving.
-It’s no surprise to find that working moms, new employees, singles and Gen Z are only surviving.
+Add together collaborative overload and digital overload with the stress of pandemic, and some groups barely survived.
+It’s no surprise to find that working moms, new employees, singles and Gen Z are just survived.
 Working parents are struggling, with 23% of female and 13% of male parents considering leaving the workforce.
 Of concern, Gen Z (18-25 years old) are struggling with motivation and engagement.

-By contrast, many business leaders may be thriving and therefore be well out of touch with how exhausted their people feel.
-Many business leaders are middle-aged men with the resources to have a larger living space, childcare and groceries delivered.
-They could even be thriving with more time at home, having been relieved of an intense business travel schedule.
+By contrast, many business leaders were thriving and therefore be well out of touch with how exhausted their people feel.
+Many business leaders had the resources to do better of the pandemic eg larger living space, childcare and groceries delivered.
+They could thrive with more time at home, having been relieved of an intense business travel schedule.

 Mental Wellbeing is not a Personal Issue